Hydrodynamics with triangular point group

-This is in fact nothing other than the familiar statement that rank-two tensors decompose (irreducibly) into a scalar trace, a pseudoscalar antisymmetric, and a spin-two traceless, symmetric ``part" (i.e. projection onto an irreducible subspace) under the action of $\Otwo$.
-For general tensor products of $\Otwo$ spin irreps $\mathcal{R}^{\,}_k$, one finds \cite{CalebPolygon}
+which is simply the familiar statement that, under the action of $\Otwo$, rank-two tensors decompose into a scalar trace component $\in \mathcal{U}^+_0$, a pseudoscalar antisymmetric component $\in \mathcal{U}^{-}_0$, and a spin-two traceless symmetric component $\in \mathcal{R}^{\,}_2$, corresponding to projection onto the irreducible subspaces.
+For general tensor products of $\Otwo$ spin-$k$ irreps $\mathcal{R}^{\,}_k$, the general decomposition is given by \cite{CalebPolygon},

 where we have defined the representation $\mathcal{R}^{\,}_{0} \equiv \mathcal{U}_{0}^{+} \oplus \mathcal{U}_{0}^{-}$, which essentially follows from the trigonometric identity